AHP Awards

 These are the groups of staff represented by the NHSE Chief AHP Officer and include (within this Trust): art therapists, dieticians, paramedics (in the Emergency Department and intermediate care), physiotherapists, podiatrists, occupational therapists, operating department practitioners, orthoptists, radiographers, and speech and language therapists.

-Nominations are now open and close on Monday 30 September 2024.
+The AHP Awards are held every six months – Nominations are now open and close on Monday 31 March 2025.

 Please note nominations are only for AHPs and AHP support workers, if you wish to nominate somebody else, please submit an Our People award nomination.